-The term 'Blue Chip Stocks' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Blue Chip Stocks' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A blue chip stock proves to be the nickname given to a stock that belongs to a firmly established company.
 Blue chip stock companies commonly feature no major outstanding liabilities and incredibly stable earnings track records.
 These blue chips are believed to be in excellent financial condition, and are commonly referred to as safe investments.